 Why the World Needs the Goddess

-In ancient times, the Goddess was revered.
+In ancient times, the Goddess—the embodiment of the divine feminine—was revered.
 Her image appeared across sacred sites around the world in countless forms.
-As patriarchal social structures spread, the Goddess was hidden away.
+As patriarchal social structures spread, the sacred feminine was hidden away.
 Yet she was never truly lost.
-While her likeness no longer shone proudly on buildings and in artwork, her essence remained—in the Earth and in every woman.
-Since it wasn’t possible to erase her completely, the many aspects of the Goddess were instead shamed, belittled, or even criminalized.
-Her power was quieted, but never extinguished.
+While her likeness no longer shone proudly on temples, buildings, and in ancient artwork, her essence remained—in the Earth and in every woman.
+Since it wasn’t possible to erase her completely, the many aspects of the Goddess archetype were instead shamed, belittled, or even criminalized.
+Her feminine power was quieted, but never extinguished.

 Now, as we face immense challenges on Earth, the cry for the Maiden, Mother, and Crone grows louder.
 Her embodiment of deep compassion in times of destruction and death, and her ability to bring forth creation and rebirth, is being sought once again.
 There is a collective awakening, a renewed trust in the great mystery, and a longing for something that has been buried for so long: the feminine aspect of the divine.